k5iogura/tensorflowlite-samples/SSD-Tensorflow2/README.md

  $ cd ..
 ```

-and then run python to inference object
+and then run python to inference object without jupyter
 ```
   $ PYTHONPATH=../ python ssd_notebook.py
 ```

-or convert juupyter to python via nbconvert notebook then run it
+or convert jupyter file to python via nbconvert notebook then run it

 ```
   $ cd notenbooks